RAJ PETER BHAKTA

 Two anecdotes to set the mood.

-As a lifelong student of history, and having spent a stint at Marine Platoon Leader’s Course before a skiing injury rendered him medically unfit for military service, Raj, in his mid-twenties, found himself drawn towards the unmistakable seismic lullaby of howitzers near the Kashmir Valley during a trip to his father’s homeland.
+As a lifelong student of history, and having spent a stint at Marine Platoon Leader’s Course before a skiing injury rendered him medically unfit for military service, Raj, in his mid-twenties, found himself drawn towards the unmistakable seismic lullaby of howitzers near the Kargil Sector during a trip to his father’s homeland.
 With his traveling companions begging him to desist—and then spiritually preparing for imminent execution—Raj confronted a colonel in the Indian army who was plainly leading a column of reinforcements toward the front.